SAP-samples/btp-terraform-samples/in_development/dev_test_prod_setup/README.md

 The setup comprises the following resources:

-- Creation of a directory per landscape defined in the `*.tfvars` files
-- Creation of an SAP BTP subaccount according to the naming convention defined in the variables.tf file and the variables defined in the `*.tfvars` files
+- Creation of an SAP BTP subaccount according to the naming convention defined in the variables.tf file and the variables defined in the `terraform.tfvars` file
-- Assignment of each sub account to the respective landscape folder
 - Creation of a Cloud Foundry environment within each subaccount in according to the naming convention defined in the variables.tf file
 - Creation of entitlement for the "Alert Notification" service in each subaccount

 You can adapt the rules defined in the [variables.tf](variables.tf) file to your needs.
-In case you want to apply the rules, simply change the values for the variables in the `*.tfvars` files.
+In case you want to apply the rules, simply change the values for the variables in the `terraform.tfvars` file.

 ## Run this sample